Student Employment Guidelines

 Top of Page

-International Students: International students (non-resident aliens) attending Williams with an F-1 visa are eligible to hold campus positions after they have completed the I-9 form.
+International Students: International students (non-resident aliens) attending Williams with an F-1 visa are eligible to hold campus jobs and may begin working after they have completed the I-9 form through onboarding in Workday after being hired into a job.
 They may be eligible for certain positions that take place off campus, but that are paid through the college (these typically occur through the Center for Learning in Action [CLiA]).
-Please visit International Student Services for more information.

 Top of Page